Over 1,000 Five Star Reviews

 Buying Tips

-- Ensure proper symmetry.
-A quality cut with perfect symmetry is one of the most crucial characteristics impacting the beauty of a pear cut stone—both shoulders must be identical and the point perfectly centered.
+• Ensure proper symmetry: A quality cut with perfect symmetry is one of the most crucial characteristics that impacts the beauty of a pear cut stone.

-- Don't rely on photos.
-Details like length-to-width ratio and symmetry can be difficult to judge from still images alone.
-Whenever possible, watch high-quality videos or view the diamond in person.
+• Don’t rely on photos: Details like the length-to-width ratio and symmetry of a diamond can be difficult to judge from photos alone.
+Whenever possible, watch high-quality videos or view a diamond in person.

-- Insist on certification.
-Choose certified diamonds from reputable jewelers experienced with fancy shapes.
+• Certification: Choose certified diamonds from reputable jewelers experienced with fancy shapes

 Conclusion